 ** Spider-Man ''stops a speeding train''.
 An '''''entire train''''', by himself.
 This is easily among the most Herculean feats of strength he's ever committed, in ''all'' continuities.
-He's clearly in physical agony doing so, but ''nothing will stop him from saving his city''.
+It may be due to the sheer durability of his webbing, but he's clearly in physical agony doing so, yet ''nothing will stop him from saving his city''.

 * Doctor Octopus gets his own crowning moment by responding to the civilians.
 Long story short, the civilians say "If you want to get to him, you'll have to go through me."
 Ock simply replies "Very well" and flashes a big ol' grin.
 Then he simply holds them out of the way with his arms.

 * It's not Spidey saving an entire trainload of people from horrible death (who then save him).
 It's not the civilians (later) standing up to Doc Ock (though both are awesome).
 Then Peter realizes his mask got lost and has a little moment of panic and the two kids say 'We won't tell nobody'.
 The others agree.